-Fixing ESEA (Elementary and Secondary Education Act now called No Child Left Behind – NCLB – is now called the Every Student Succeeds Act – ESSA).
+Fixing ESEA (Elementary and Secondary Education Act previously called No Child Left Behind – NCLB – is now called the Every Student Succeeds Act – ESSA).
 The name has changed; the problems with the law have not.

 CONSIDER the original goal of ESEA: To strengthen and improve educational quality and educational opportunities.
 Now the law aims to close the achievement gap through accountability, flexibility, and choice.
 THAT is what is wrong and can’t be fixed.